-Edward studied as an undergraduate at Durham University (comfortably close to the River Wear) and undertook post graduate studies in life sciences and international law.
+Edward studied as an undergraduate at Durham University (comfortably close to the River Wear) and undertook postgraduate studies in life sciences and international law.
 He has worked for the UN in Iraq and on a number of international boundary disputes in Arabia and Asia.
-In 2003 he joined the Treasury, followed by a secondment as Chief Executive for the North East Local Enterprise Partnership and is now Chief Innovations Officer & Company Secretary of Atom Bank.
+In 2003, he joined the Treasury, followed by a secondment as Chief Executive for the North East Local Enterprise Partnership and is now Chief Innovations Officer & Company Secretary of Atom Bank.
 He manages to combine his challenging role in a new Bank with a young family and occasional fishing trips for sea trout and brown trout.
-Edward’s involvement with the WTT started with a project on the River Witham, and with the experience from that project he took on the then voluntary role of WTT Projects Coordinator, now managed by Tim Jacklin.
-He became a Trustee and WTT Chairman in 2006.
+Edward’s involvement with the WTT started with a project on the River Witham, and with the experience from that project, he took on the then voluntary role of WTT Projects Coordinator.

 Dr Gary Mantle MBE

-Gary is long term friend and supporter of the Wild Trout Trust and is now a Trustee.
-He has a degree in ecology and his doctorate involved fish farming.
+Gary is long-term friend and supporter of the Wild Trout Trust and now a Trustee.
+He has a degree in ecology and his doctorate involved the impacts of fish farming.
 He was awarded an MBE in 2000 for his services to conservation.
 Gary has been Director of the Wiltshire Wildlife Trust since 1990 and founded the Sensory Trust which champions equal environmental opportunities for people with a disability.
 Gary brings to the Board of Trustees a broad understanding of, and influence in, the world of conservation and sustainability.
-He is also a fisherman, and is as happy fishing for barbel as he is for trout.
+He is also an angler, as happy fishing for barbel as for trout.

 Dr Graham Coley

-A retired Company Executive, who originally worked as a research scientist, with a wide experience of the management of Science, Engineering and Technology businesses in both the Public and the Private sectors.
-A dedicated flyfisher passionately concerned about ensuring a future for the wild brown trout, grayling and the Atlantic salmon.
-A member of the Piscatorial Society, and the Flyfisher’s Club, and involved with the Upper Oykel in Sutherland.
-A Trustee for the past ten years or so with the focus on advising about strategy, operational management and compliance to help the organisation to grow effectively and succeed in its mission whilst keeping its overhead costs to an absolutely essential minimum.
+Graham is a retired Company Executive, who originally worked as a research scientist, with a wide experience of the management of Science, Engineering and Technology businesses in both the Public and the Private sectors.
+He is a dedicated fly-fisher, passionately concerned about ensuring a future for wild brown trout, grayling and Atlantic salmon.
+He is a member of the Piscatorial Society, and the Flyfisher’s Club, and involved with the Upper Oykel in Sutherland.
+In his role as Trustee, he has a focus on advising about strategy, operational management and compliance.
+He aims to help the organisation to grow effectively and succeed in its mission whilst keeping its overhead costs to an absolutely essential minimum.

 Alan is the Senior Fisheries Biologist with the Argyll Fisheries Trust.
-He graduated from Sparsholt College in 1997, with a BSc Hons Aquaculture and Fisheries Management.
+He graduated from Sparsholt College in 1997, with an Honours degree in Aquaculture and Fisheries Management.
 Before joining AFT in 1998, Alan had previously worked for the Environment Agency in England.
-He was promoted to senior fisheries biologist in 1999 and has led the AFT to many of it's achievements to date.
-His main interests are habitat restoration and the role of genetics in fisheries management, and he is particularly well known for catching, tracking and re-catching huge ferox trout from Loch Awe.
+He was promoted to Senior Fisheries Biologist in 1999 and has led the AFT to many of its achievements to date.
+His main interests are habitat restoration and the role of genetics in fisheries management.
+He is particularly well known for catching, tracking and re-catching huge ferox trout from Loch Awe.

 Dr Dafydd Evans

-Dafydd has a PhD in fisheries from Hull University and is currently an Area Manager with the Environment Agency.
-He was previously the EA’s Head of Fisheries, and in addition to his career in the EA he has worked with the Forestry Commission, the Freshwater Biological Association and Welsh Water.
-He has been a keen fisherman since the age of 9.
+Dafydd has a PhD in fisheries from Hull University and is a senior manager with the Environment Agency.
+He was previously the EA’s Head of Fisheries, and in addition to this career, he has worked with the Forestry Commission, the Freshwater Biological Association and Welsh Water.
+He grew up close to the River Towy in Wales, so not surprisingly he has been a keen fisherman since the age of 9.

 Dr Jenny Mant

-Jenny joined the WTT as a Trustee in June 2016, but was already well known to the Trust as a judge of the WTT Conservation Awards where she has used her wide knowledge of all elements of river management to assess some really fantastic initiatives over the last 6 years.
+Jenny joined the WTT as a Trustee in June 2016, but was already well known to the Trust as a judge of the WTT Conservation Awards for six years, using her wide knowledge of all elements of river management to assess some really fantastic initiatives.

 Dr Allan Frake